varnerlab/CHEME-1800-4800-Course-Repository-S23/labs/unit-2-labs/lab-7b/README.md

 1. __Duration__ (10 minutes): Compute the matrix-matrix product $\bar{\mathbf{S}}\bar{\mathbf{S}}^{T}$ for the test reaction network
 `Test.net`, where $\bar{\mathbf{S}}$ denotes the `binary stoichiometric array`.
     1. What does $\bar{\mathbf{S}}\bar{\mathbf{S}}^{T}$ remind you of?
 (Hint: it's something to do with a graph).

+## Additional resources
+* [Graphviz.org](https://graphviz.org): Graphviz is open source graph visualization software.
+Graph visualization is a way of representing structural information as diagrams of abstract graphs and networks.